Influenza: Everything You Need To Know!

 To help prevent the spread of illness from person to person:

 - Wash your hands often and well.
+If soap and water are not available, use an alcohol-based hand rub.

 Visit the links below for further information about prevention, diagnosis and treatment of ILI: